zabkosta/neo4j-php-ogm/README.md

 Coming soon...

+## Getting Help

+For questions, please open a new thread on [StackOverflow](https://stackoverflow.com) with the `graphaware`, `neo4j` and `neo4j-php-ogm` tags.

+For isses, please raise a Github issue in the repository.

 ## License

 The library is released under the MIT License, refer to the LICENSE file bundled with this package.